ITfoxtec/FoxIDs/docs/up-party-oidc.md

 ![FoxIDs OpenID Connect up-party](images/parties-up-party-oidc.svg)

-It is possible to configure multiple OpenID Connect up-parties which then can be selected by [down-parties](parties.md#down-party).
+It is possible to configure multiple OpenID Connect up-parties which then can be selected by [application registrations](parties.md#application-registration).

 How to guides: